alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 }
 ```

 Here, we are trying to compare tha variable ```ptr```, that is initialized as `null` with the string `HIII`.
-However, this program throws a null-pointer exception because we are trying to find a string object in `ptr` instead of null.
-While this was easy to detect, when your code base gets large, null references get hard to keep track of.
+However, this program throws a null-pointer exception because we are trying to find a string object in `ptr`, which is actually null.
+While this example is mostly straightforward, when your code base gets large, null references get harder to keep track of.
 In the paper [Java and Scala’s Type Systems are Unsound](https://ilyasergey.net/YSC3208/_static/papers/null.pdf), Nada Amin and Ross Tate argue that Null pointers "causes the same problem for the same reasons, but at the type level".
-This paper examines thier arguments and provides examples additional examples of null pointers causing problems at the type-level.

-Let us first example what type systems are and thier importance.
+This report examines thier arguments and provides examples additional examples of null pointers causing problems at the type-level.
+But first, let us understand type systems and thier importance.

 #### Type Systems
 A type is a system of judgement and inference rules.
 A judgement is a claim and Inference rules are used to derieve judgements from other judgements that are valid.[[1]](https://ilyasergey.net/YSC3208/_static/lectures/PLDI-Week-09-typing.pdf)